shutterstock/public-api-javascript-sdk/README.md

   });
 ```

-## Contributing

-- This SDK is generated at [shutterstock/public-api-sdk-generator](https://github.com/shutterstock/public-api-sdk-generator), please make changes to SDK there.
-- Changes to tests can be made directly here.

 ## Tests

 To run the tests, you must authenticate with the Shutterstock API, get a token, and put the token in the `SHUTTERSTOCK_API_TOKEN` environment variable.
 See [Authentication](https://api-reference.shutterstock.com/#authentication).